Unicorn (finance): Minicorn

 A minicorn is a startup with a valuation that exceeds $1 million.
 These are startups post product-market fit and with substantial revenue growth.

 Soonicorn

 A soonicorn is a startup that is growing quickly and has the potential to reach $1 billion valuation in the near future.

 Decacorn

 A decacorn is a startup with a valuation above $10 billion.

 Hectocorn

 A hectocorn is a rare term, typically used to describe startups with a valuation above $100 billion.

+Kilocorn

+A kilocorn is an informal term used in business and technology reporting to refer to a company valued at around US$1 trillion.
+TechCrunch used the term in 2024 and described it as “a trillion-dollar company”, and Fortune defined it as a “$1 trillion private startup”.

+Forge Global discussed “kilocorn” as one proposed label for a trillion-dollar-plus private company, alongside alternative proposals.

 Camel startups

 Like unicorn, camel is a term commonly used to describe startups.
 The term refers to companies that can survive unfavourable conditions with minimal resource expenditure.